Faculty, Students & Alumni

 Kristen Connors

 Kristen grew up in Plymouth, Massachusetts, and graduated from James Madison University in 2020 with an Independent Scholars degree in Biomedical Illustration and Inequality in the Biological Sciences.
 She was able to combine a love for self expression through drawing and painting, with a deep interest in biology and reflecting on how learners process new information visually.
-While at JMU, she cultivated her passion for teaching in different settings, becoming a yoga instructor and later manager of her university’s recreation center, General and Organic Chemistry Course study session leader, and coordinator & amp; facilitator of the Alternative Spring Break Program, where she facilitated dialogues and trainings to prepare leaders to design and carry out impactful community service experiences that centered cultural humility during active service-learning.
-She also interned with Samaritans Crisis Hotline and continues to volunteer with them.
-In her senior year at JMU, she was able to present capstone research on the efficacy of a pilot transfer student Course-Based Undergraduate Research Experience, a modified bacteriophage discovery course, as an intervention on the sennse of belonging & amp; enculturation of transfer students that were entering the Biology program from two-year colleges.
-After graduating from JMU, Kristen moved to Madrid, Spain, to pursue a Master’s in Bilingual and Multicultural Education from the University of Alcalá, and work as a language assistant at a local secondary school.
-During her time in Spain, she loved the opportunities to travel, spend afternoons at Retiro Park painting and laughing with friends, and take Spanish classes at a nearby langugage school.
-In her free time, Kristen loves to draw, paint or woodburn, stay active and outdoors, and try every boba tea shop in the city!
+While at JMU, she cultivated her passion for teaching in different settings, becoming a yoga instructor and later manager of her university’s recreation center, General and Organic Chemistry Course study session leader, and coordinator of the Alternative Spring Break Program, where she facilitated dialogues and trainings to prepare leaders to design and carry out impactful community service experiences.
+After graduating from JMU, Kristen moved to Madrid, Spain, for two years to pursue a Master’s in Bilingual and Multicultural Education from the University of Alcalá and to work as a teacher at a local secondary school.
+During her time in Spain, she loved the opportunities to travel, spend afternoons at Retiro Park picnicking with friends, and take Spanish classes.
+In her free time, Kristen loves to draw, paint or woodburn, work as a yoga/pole dance instructor, and try every boba tea shop in the city!

 Maya Del Rosario

 Maya grew up in New Paltz, a small college town in upstate New York.
 She graduated in 2020 from Skidmore College with a degree in Neuroscience and Psychology.
 At Skidmore, she pursued research in both cognitive and behavioral neuroscience, as well as social psychology.
 After graduating, she moved to Boston to work as a clinical research assistant for two geneticists at Boston Children’s Hospital.
-She is currently working on research projects like BabySeq 2, eMERGE IV, The Manton Center for Orphan Disease Research, and infant mortality studies that involve parent interviewing, both in the NICU and virtually.
-In her free time, she loves cooking (and more importantly eating), hiking, reading, drawing, and attending local trivia nights.
+She is currently working on research projects like BabySeq 2, eMERGE IV, GENIE, The Manton Center for Orphan Disease Research, and infant mortality studies that involve parent interviewing, both in the NICU and virtually.
+In her free time, she enjoys watching reality TV, hiking, reading, drawing, and attending local trivia nights.
+Her profession interests include research and clinical education and administration.

 Melissa Fernandes